The [C II] line emission as an interstellar medium probe in the MARIGOLD galaxies: Modelling emission

 The system of equations (\ref{eq:Tex}), (\ref{eq:U1})-(\ref{eq:tau}) can be solved iteratively.
 We start with the optically thin case where all emitted radiation freely escapes (i.e., $\kappa_{ij}=0 \,\,\, \forall \, \{i, j\}$), and obtain an initial estimate of $n_{u, i}$ using Eq. (\ref{eq:nu1}).
 These estimates are then used to obtain a first estimate of $T_{\rm ex,1}$, $T_{\rm ex,2}$, $T_{\rm ex,3}$ using Eq. (\ref{eq:Tex}).
 These determine the optical depths $\tau_1$, $\tau_2$, $\tau_3$ using Eq. (\ref{eq:tau}).
 Using these, the $\kappa$ values can be updated and the entire procedure is repeated until convergence\footnote{Here convergence is defined as the point when the difference between the norm of $\kappa$ matrices of successive iterations is $\leq 10^{-4}$.}.

 Once we have a set of self-consistent $T_{\rm ex}$ and $\kappa$ values, we can calculate the emissivity of each slice.
 Following \cite{goldsmith12}, the emissivity in slice 1 can be written as

 where

-denotes the final escape fraction for slice $i$, i.e., the fraction of photons emitted in slice $i$ that manage to escape the cell and accounts for absorption from all intervening slices.
+denotes the final escape fraction for slice $i$, that is the fraction of photons emitted in slice $i$ that manage to escape the cell and accounts for absorption from all intervening slices.

 The total luminosity from the cell can be written as:

 where $\Delta V_i = \mathcal{P}_{V}(n_i) \, \Delta n_{i} \, V_{\rm cell}$ is the volume of each slice, and $N$ is the number of slices in the cell.
 The galaxy luminosity is obtained by summing over the $[\textsc{C ii}]$ emission from all cells within the galaxy.
 We note that our method assumes that the $[\textsc{C ii}]$ emission from the different grid cells are radiatively decoupled and the total $[\textsc{C ii}]$ emission from a galaxy is the sum of the emission from each cell.